 While reading the first chapter of Elixir in Action, I had my "a-ha!" moment with Elixir; this table:

-I'd already been playing with Elixir for a few month when before I picked up Sasha Juric's book introducing the Elixir language and its abstractions for the Open Telecom Platform (OTP).
+I'd already been playing with Elixir for a few months before I picked up Sasha Juric's book introducing the Elixir language and its abstractions for the Open Telecom Platform (OTP).
 If you're interested in Elixir, please check out the book; no affiliate links, I just enjoyed it immensely.

 Elixir is a new programming language that targets the Erlang virtual machine.
 Therefore, it comes with many of the benefits of Erlang, including fault tolerance, scalability, distribution, and concurrency, in a cleaner, more concise syntax.
 I knew all this but the graphic above revealed a new perspective, especially in regards to web development as we know it in the Rails community.